Search Engineering jobs

 The City of Milpitas is home to family-centered communities that embrace cultural diversity, quality schooling, and conveniently located neighborhood parks and shopping centers.
 Milpitas has an ethnically diverse array of retail and restaurants, and major regional retail destinations that attract shoppers from beyond the city.
 With over 40,800 jobs and 39,600 employed residents, Milpitas is a jobs rich community and is often called the “Crossroads of Silicon Valley”.
 Once a small agricultural town and later a stopover point for travelers between Oakland and San Jose, Milpitas has blossomed into one of the world’s premier computer and semiconductor producers.

-For the complete Job Description, click HERE .
+For the complete Job Description, please click here: Plan Check Engineer

 Examples of Duties

-• Coordinate engineering activities with other City departments and divisions as appropriate;
+• Coordinate plan reviews with other departments as necessary.

 • Perform related duties as assigned.